Indian PhD Student says University Studio Rent takes 60% of Stipend

 “I moved to Manchester in October 2025, and in this video, I break down my PhD stipend, rent, food, transport, and other living costs.”

-She added that many prospective students question whether a PhD stipend is enough to live comfortably, and her video aims to offer transparency through a real-life example.
+She added that many prospective students question whether a PhD stipend is enough to live comfortably, and said her video was intended to offer transparency through a real-life example.

 One user wrote: